apache/incubator-heron/docs/contributors/custom-metrics-sink.md

 * [`FileSink`](../api/metrics/com/twitter/heron/metricsmgr/sink/FileSink.html)
   &mdash; Writes each `MetricsRecord` object to a JSON file at a specified path.

-More on using those sinks can be found in [Metrics Manager](../operators/metrics-manager.html).
+More on using those sinks in a Heron cluster can be found in [Metrics Manager](../operators/metrics-manager.html).

 ## Java Setup